kbparagua/js-crash-course/02_closures.md

 // (outside)env1 will be destroyed.
 ```

-`inside` here is an example of a closure. **Closure** is composed of a function and a reference to an environment, and it can be created by declaring a function inside another function.
+`inside` here is an example of a closure. **Closure** is a combination of a function and a reference to an environment, and it can be created by declaring a function inside another function.

 ## Arguments and Variables

 The inner function **DOES NOT** copy the arguments and variables of the outer function.
-So any changes inside the outer, even after the inner function declaration, will still be reflected when the inner function is executed.
+So any changes that will happen inside the containing function environment will be available to the inner function environment.

 ```js
 function outside(o){